Apple iMac M1 (24-inch, 2021) Review

 There are no traditional USB-A ports anywhere so you’ll need dongles and adapters to connect older items

 Fitting into my flat, the white bezel looks a lot better.
 It blends into the white wall and almost disappears, rather than standing out like the previous iMac.
-I’m sure Apple will revert to black bezels for the inevitable iMac Pro with an M2 chip we’ll surely get later in the year.
+If Apple was to ever release another iMac Pro then it would switch back to black bezels, as it did with the Apple Studio Display.

 The previous iMac design lacked any height adjustment and that’s once again an issue here.
 You can tilt the display forwards and back, but nothing more.
 I’ve had to resort to sitting the iMac on top of a few books to get it to more of a comfortable height.
 This is certainly something that ought to be improved in future models.

 - 24-inch with a 4480 × 2520 resolution

 - Just one screen size